-Regulated hours for truck drivers and how truck driver fatigue contributes to crashes
+Truck driver hours of service rules for and how truck driver fatigue contributes to crashes

-Below are the hours of service regulations for property-carrying and passenger-carrying CMV drivers.
+Below are the truck driver hours of service rules for property-carrying and passenger-carrying CMV drivers.

 - 11-hour driving limit: May drive a maximum of 11 hours after 10 consecutive hours off duty.